Alberto Balestrini: Political career

 Toward the end of the 1990s, Balestrini formed, alongside Julio Alak and Juan José Álvarez, a trio of promising young Justicialist politicians known as the "Three Musketeers".
 Balestrini maintained amicable relations with the Piquetero leaders Juan Carlos Alderete and Luis D'Elía.

 After being elected to the Argentine Chamber of Deputies for a second time in 2005, Balestrini was voted as the new president of the Chamber, a post he held until 2007.
 At the 2007 provincial elections in Buenos Aires, Balestrini was Daniel Scioli's running mate in the Justicialist Party–Front for Victory gubernatorial ticket.
 Scioli and Balestrini won the election with 49% of the votes, ahead of the Civic Coalition candidate Margarita Stolbizer.

 In December 2008, Balestrini was elected as the new president of the Buenos Aires Province chapter of the Justicialist Party.

 Later years and death

 On 7 April 2010, Balestrini suffered a debilitating stroke and was interned at the Policlínico General San Martín in La Plata.
 As he was unfit for office, he was succeeded in his posts; by Gabriel Mariotto as Vice Governor of Buenos Aires and by Hugo Moyano as president of the Buenos Aires PJ.
-Balestrini wouldn't walk on his own again until 2013.
+Balestrini never fully recovered and wouldn't walk on his own again until 2013.

+In 2013, he was honored with the naming of a maternity and pediatric hospital, the Dr. Alberto Balestrini Hospital, located in La Matanza.
+The inauguration was attended by then-Argentine President Cristina Kirchner.

 Balestrini died in the early morning of 11 April 2017, in a private clinic in Banfield.